cruiten/Voron-Related/CANbus/Documentation/SB2040_CAN/install_configure_canboot.md

   - Please note that my CAN network is configured with bus speed set to 1000000

   - ![CanBootMakeMenuconfig](./images/CanBootMakeMenuconfig.png)
+  - (**UPDATE**: Changed menu selections from how I did this originally so that the blue LED next to the boot button on the SB2040 will flash after a successful CanBoot flash, to distinguish from a successful Klipper flash where the blue LED remains lit.)

 - When done, type `Q` and `Y` to save the updated configuration